ChrisBaker-dev/TerminalApplication/README.md

 ### Profile/Investment Summaries
 Checklist
 1. Update data to be displayed

+When viewing profile/investment summaries, the data needs to be updated to get current prices.
+Approximation of time needed to complete: 2 hours.
+Deadline: Friday April 10, 2021.

 2. Create tables to display to user

+In order to view the summaries better, I will create a table

 3. Make calculations to display to user
 4. Utilize tty-table to format
 5. Test outputs are correct